gulfiliz/gulfiliz.github.io/_posts/2025-04-18-measurement-problem-deep.md

 But decoherence does not solve the measurement problem.

-After decoherence, the density matrix is diagonal — it looks like a classical probability distribution.
+After decoherence, the density matrix is diagonal, it looks like a classical probability distribution.
 But the universe is still in the global superposition:

 $$|\Psi\rangle = \sum_i c_i |s_i\rangle|E_i\rangle$$

-Decoherence makes the branches of this superposition mutually orthogonal — non-interfering.
+Decoherence makes the branches of this superposition mutually orthogonal, non-interfering.
 It does not select one branch.
 It does not produce a definite outcome.